vs-turner/nike-run-club-to-strava-importer/README.md

-# Nike Run Club → Strava TCX Fixer
+# Nike Run Club → Strava TCX Importer

 This tool batch-processes `.tcx` files exported from the Nike Run Club app and fixes common formatting issues so they can be uploaded cleanly to Strava.